Durable Goods Orders Report, News and How It Predicts the Future

 Capital goods are machinery and equipment used in everyday business.
 That gives a better picture of real business spending.
 That's because it removes the effects of large orders for defense, commercial aircraft, and automobiles.

-Capital goods orders, excluding aircraft, rose 0.6 percent in June.
-That's a 6.8 percent increase year-over-year.
+Capital goods orders, excluding aircraft, fell 0.5 percent in August.
+But that's a 7.4 percent increase year-over-year.
 It's a strong signal of how much business confidence has increased in the past 12 months.
 Comparing this month's numbers to last year removes the influence of seasonality.

 Manufacturers' shipments of durable goods are also important.
 Shipments aren't a leading indicator.
 Instead, they tell you how many orders manufacturers have already shipped.